cristiantobol/developer-toolcamp/session_04_rest_service.md

 you would have to manually parse payloads, handle cookies and sessions and select the correct route pattern based on something like regular expressions.

+We will be using Express as the framework for our REST API.

 <a name="mongo"></a>
 ## MongoDB
 MongoDB is a document database.